Witchcraft Acts: Scottish Witchcraft Act 1649

 Through the 1640s the General Assembly of the Church of Scotland and the Commission of the Kirk lobbied for the enforcement and extension of the Witchcraft Act 1563, which had been the basis of previous witch trials.
 The Covenanter regime passed a series of acts to enforce godliness in 1649, which made capital offences of blasphemy, the worship of false gods and for beaters and cursers of their parents.
 They also passed a new witchcraft act that ratified the existing act of 1563 and extended it to deal with consulters of "Devils and familiar spirits", who would now be punished with death.

 Witchcraft Act 1735

-The Witchcraft Act of 1735 (9 Geo.
+The Witchcraft Act 1735 (9 Geo.
 2 c.
 5) marked a complete reversal in attitudes.
 Penalties for the practice of witchcraft as traditionally constituted, which by that time was considered by many influential figures to be an impossible crime, were replaced by penalties for the pretence of witchcraft.
 A person who claimed to have the power to call up spirits, or foretell the future, or cast spells, or discover the whereabouts of stolen goods, was to be punished as a vagrant and a con artist, subject to fines and imprisonment.
-The Act applied to the whole of Great Britain, repealing both the 1563 Scottish Act and the 1604 English Act.
+The Act applied to the whole of Great Britain, repealing both the 1563 Scottish act and the 1604 English act.

-The Witchcraft Act of 1735 remained in force in Britain well into the 20th century, until its eventual repeal with the enactment of the Fraudulent Mediums Act of 1951.
+The Witchcraft Act 1735 remained in force in Britain well into the 20th century, until its eventual repeal with the enactment of the Fraudulent Mediums Act 1951 (14 & 15 Geo.
+6. c.
+33).